 - 1. Debian has openvswitch-switch and openvswitch-common .deb packages that includes the core userspace components of the switch. - 2.
 For kernel datapath, openvswitch-datapath-dkms can be installed to automatically build and install Open vSwitch kernel module for your running kernel.

-This package is only available when the .deb packages are built from the Open vSwitch repository; it is not downstream in Debian or Ubuntu releases. - 3.
-For fast userspace switching, Open vSwitch with DPDK support is bundled in the package openvswitch-switch-dpdk.
-This package is only available in the Ubuntu distribution; it is not upstream in the Open vSwitch repository or downstream in Debian.
+3. For fast userspace switching, Open vSwitch with DPDK support is bundled in the package openvswitch-switch-dpdk.